rrupom/techno-commerce/README.md

     - Can see if a particular order is delivered or not
     - Can see order details
     - See the payment details
-    - Can pay the supplier through bank API and get transaction ID as response
+    - Can pay the supplier through bank API and get transaction ID as a response
     - Can send order requests with transaction ID and ordered products to the supplier through the supplier API.
 Supplier API verifies the transaction delivers the product and sends the delivery response to the admin and the admin marks the order as delivered.
 - <b> E-Commerce API </b>
   - User Routes